Biographies and portraits of astronomers

 9. Archival Material

 There is not space here to list all the possible sources of manuscript material, and a research project of this kind is in any case a different matter from looking up printed references.
 The archives of the Royal Greenwich Observatory (held at the Cambridge University Library), of the RAS, and of the Royal Observatory Edinburgh contain much material of use to the would-be biographer.
 The Catalogue of RAS Archives and Manuscripts, compiled by Dr J.A.
 Bennett and originally published in the Memoirs of the Royal Astronomical Society vol. 85 (1978), is available on-line, as is a catalogue of the Herschel Archive of papers by William, John and Caroline Herschel.
-A scanned version of the full Herschel Archive is available from the RAS on CD and DVD.
+A scanned version of the full Herschel Archive is available for purchase from the RAS on CD and DVD.
+Please contact the Memberships Officer for details.

 A useful, but not exhaustive, guide to locations is provided by the RCHMss in a list of papers of British scientists; the latter holdings are included in the Historical Manuscripts Commission's UK National Register of Archives which includes references to papers of persons and families relating to British history, plus connected records, in a network of national and local record offices, university libraries and specialist repositories in the UK and abroad.